 The establishment of this framework is a strategic goal for DMTC as a diverse workplace culture reflects the diversity of the Defence community we serve and the broader Australian community.

 DMTC respects and values differences because it recognises that when people from different backgrounds and different points of view work together, the organisation is better placed to deliver value to partners and customers in Defence, industry and the research sector.

 An inclusive culture supports staff in reaching their full potential which in turn adds value to the business.
 Successful organisations within Australia and around the world, thrive on varied perspectives from their employees in workplaces that look beyond demographic equality, encouraging diversity of thinking.
 While gender and race form a key part of the demographic diversity, DMTC also recognizes cognitive diversity in terms of educational background and work based on experience obtained outside Australia.
 Inclusive leaders drive change for the better in the form of workplaces and teams that are respectful, value fairness and a sense of belonging.
 This can, in turn, increase team performance, lead to better decision-making and increase team collaboration.
 [Diversity and inclusion revolution– Juliet Bourke and Bernadette Dillion, 2018]

 DMTC has created a plan for action that the organisation will strive to implement as we continue to develop and mature our approach to diversity and inclusion.
-These include:
+The plan:

-- Consideration that diversity is a problem that needs to be managed with actions taken as a response to individual complaints,
+- Considers diversity as a challenge that needs to be acknowledged and managed with discrete actions taken in response,

-- Promote behavioral change by continuous assessment of processes and practices,
+- Promotes behavioral change by continuous assessment of processes and practices,

-- Conduct workshops that involve unconscious bias training and mentoring,
+- Encourages participation in workshops that involve unconscious bias training and mentoring,

-- Encourage DMTC managers and personnel to address barriers to inclusion and constantly challenge the status quo, and
+- Encourages DMTC managers and personnel to address barriers to inclusion and constantly challenge the status quo, and